Galileo project: Reconsideration

-At the JPL, the Galileo Mission Design Manager and Navigation Team Chief, Robert Mitchell, assembled a team that consisted of Dennis Byrnes, Louis D'Amario, Roger Diehl and himself, to see if they could find a trajectory that would get Galileo to Jupiter using only a two-stage IUS.
-Roger Diehl came up with the idea of using a series of gravitational slingshots to provide the additional velocity required to reach Jupiter.
+At JPL, the Galileo Mission Design Manager and Navigation Team Chief, Robert Mitchell, assembled a team that consisted of Dennis Byrnes, Louis D'Amario, Roger Diehl and himself, to see if they could find a trajectory that would get Galileo to Jupiter using only a two-stage IUS.
+Roger Diehl came up with the idea of using a series of gravity assists to provide the additional velocity required to reach Jupiter.
 This would require Galileo to fly past Venus, and then past Earth twice.
 This was referred to as the Venus-Earth-Earth Gravity Assist (VEEGA) trajectory.

-The reason no one had thought of it before was that the second encounter with Earth would not give the spacecraft any extra energy.
-Diehl realised that this was not necessary; the second encounter with Earth would merely change its direction to put it on a course for Jupiter.
-In addition to increasing the flight time to six years, the VEEGA trajectory had an additional drawback from the point of view of NASA Deep Space Network (DSN): Galileo would arrive at Jupiter when it was at the maximum range from Earth, and maximum range meant minimum signal strength.
-Furthermore, it would have a southerly declination of −23 degrees instead of a northerly one of +18 degrees, so the main tracking station would be the Canberra Deep Space Communication Complex in Australia, with its two 34-meter and one 70-meter antennae.
-This was supplemented the 64-meter antenna at the Parkes Observatory.
+The reason no one had considered the VEEGA trajectory before was that the second encounter with Earth would not give the spacecraft any extra energy.
+Diehl realised that this was not necessary; the second encounter would merely change its direction to put it on a course for Jupiter.
+In addition to increasing the flight time, the VEEGA trajectory had another drawback from the point of view of NASA Deep Space Network (DSN): Galileo would arrive at Jupiter when it was at the maximum range from Earth, and maximum range meant minimum signal strength.
+It would have a declination of 23 degrees south instead of 18 degrees north, so the tracking station would be the Canberra Deep Space Communication Complex in Australia, with its two 34-meter and one 70-meter antennae.
+A northerly declination could have been supported by two sites, at Goldstone and Madrid.
+The Canberra antennae were supplemented by the 64-meter antenna at the Parkes Observatory.

 Initially it was thought that the VEEGA trajectory demanded a November launch, but D'Amario and Byrnes calculated that a mid-course correction between Venus and Earth would permit an October launch as well.
 Taking such a roundabout route meant that Galileo would require sixty months to reach Jupiter instead of just thirty, but it would get there.
 Consideration was given to using the USAF's Titan IV launch system with its Centaur G Prime upper stage.
 This was retained as a backup for a time, but in November 1988 the USAF informed NASA that it could not provide a Titan IV in time for the May 1991 launch opportunity, owing to the backlog of high priority Department of Defense missions.
 However, the USAF supplied IUS-19, which had originally been earmarked for a Department of Defense mission, for use by the Galileo mission.